NobleOsinachi/Library/README.md

 ## Usage

 1. Navigate to the LakeView Library Management System portal in your web browser.
-2. Log in with your credentials if you are a staff member or sign up as a new member if you are a library user.
+2. Log in with your credentials if you are a Patron or sign up as a new member if you are a library user.
 3. Use the intuitive interface to perform various tasks like searching for books, borrowing, returning, and managing member information.

 ## Contributing